ansarali41/mini-ecommerce/API_TESTING_GUIDE.md

     - Requires authentication
     - The sample request body includes customer details and order items
+    - This will automatically update product stock levels

 2. **View Orders**

     - Requires authentication
     - You can view all orders or a specific order by ID

+3. **Testing Stock Updates**
+    - Create an order for a product with a specific quantity
+    - Verify the product's stock has decreased by checking with "Get Product by ID"
+    - Try creating an order for more units than available stock (should return an error)
+    - Cancel an order (if implemented) and verify stock updates

+### Stock Management Testing

+1. **Verify Initial Stock**

+    - Use "Get Product by ID" to check the current stock level of a product

+2. **Create an Order**

+    - Create an order including this product
+    - The stock level should automatically decrease

+3. **Verify Stock Update**

+    - Get the product again to verify the stock level has decreased

+4. **Test Stock Validation**

+    - Try to create an order for more units than available
+    - The API should return a 400 error with a message about insufficient stock

+5. **Edge Cases**
+    - Test with exactly the remaining stock amount (should succeed)
+    - Test with zero quantity (should fail validation)
+    - Test with negative quantity (should fail validation)

 ### Customers